 Stress has a huge impact on productivity, staff morale and wellbeing, and employee turnover.
-With 65% people citing workload as the biggest cause of workplace stress and Infinite Potential’s 2024 State of Burnout Report showing that Burnt out employees are 68% less productive, it is clear that employers need to take action.
+With 65% people citing workload as the biggest cause of workplace stress and Infinite Potential’s 2024 State of Burnout Report showing that burnt out employees are 68% less productive, it is clear that employers need to take action.
 But knowing where to start can feel overwhelming.

 To begin to tackle this issue, we need to first understand what is actually going on behind the scenes.
 What is the root cause of the stress?
 Understanding the behaviours that are causing or contributing to the stress are key to making meaningful changes.